le-mn/minhngocle.github.io/index.md

 It's so much fun doing research & learning new things!
 So I enjoy trying any new research topic :D

-## A little more about me

-My full name in Vietnamese is **Lê Minh Ngọc** (last + middle + first).
-Somehow they don't let me board the airplane so I need to write my first name in the middle, as _Minh Ngoc Le_ (middle + first + last) to get my flight tickets.

-Vietnamese people call others by their first names, so feel free to call me _"Ngoc"_ (pronounced: _ŋok_).
-You can find how to pronounce it [here](https://forvo.com/user/ngocle0915/).

-I know it's hard so I adopted a nickname: _"knock"_ (cute enough)!

-## Where I am now

-I am back at National Tsing Hua University, Taiwan, to continue my master's project, after spending my summer in the Netherlands!

 ## Research projects